 My family has visited the Smoky Mountains region around and near Gatlinburg, Tennessee, many times over the years.

-There is ALWAYS something new to discover there…along with many family favorites that we try to visit each time we are in town.
+There is ALWAYS something new to discover there…along with many family favorites we try to visit each time we are in town.

 Thanks again to Visit Gatlinburg for assisting us with our visit.
 This article contains affiliate links.